-Gaylene Poulin is a communications professional with over 20 years' experience in straand tool that houses resources and measures the

-As a Métis woman, she is very passionate about projects involving reconciliation and inclusion.
+Gaylene Poulin is a communications professional with over 20 years' experience in strategic communications and media relations, in both the private and not-for-profit sectors.
+As Director of Communications for Wounds Canada, she contributes and oversees the As a Métis woman, she is very passionate about projects involving reconciliation and inclusion.
 During her career, Gaylene has worked for such organizations as the Canadian Red Cross, Parks Canada, CBC, Government of Saskatchewan and Métis Nation - Saskatchewan.
-She was lead of the communications team that launched the Beyond 94 - Truth and Reconciliation in Canada project, an interactive website the event lead of the closing ceremony of the international memorial installment of "Walking with Our Sisters", a week long memorial exhibit honoring Missing and Murdered Indigenous Women and Girls for which she was recognized with the Parks Canada CEO Award of Excellence.
+She was lead of the communications team that launched the Beyond 94 - Truth and Reconciliation in Canada project, an interactive website and tool that houses resources and measures the 94 Calls to Action by the TRC.
+During her time with Parks Canada, she was the event lead of the closing ceremony of the international memorial installment of "Walking with Our Sisters", a week long memorial exhibit honoring Missing and Murdered Indigenous Women and Girls for which she was recognized with the Parks Canada CEO Award of Excellence.
 She spends her spare time traveling, camping with her children and her little dog, Charlie.